ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/cover.png" width="80%"></p>

-A problem I encountered during the pandemic attending onlinre lectures was that my family did not know when I had the lectures.
+A problem I encountered during the pandemic attending online lectures was that my family did not know when I had the lectures.
 They would enter the room during lectures or tests.
 The problem is also present when working from home.
-People walking in when attending meetings was something people had to get used to. **But there is a solution!** If you have visited a radio station or saw one in a move, you must have seen the large ON AIR signs which light up signaling you to be cautios.
+People walking in when attending meetings was something people had to get used to. **But there is a solution!** If you have visited a radio station or saw one in a movie, you must have seen the large ON AIR signs which light up signaling you to be cautious.
 I have made one for myself during the pandemic to signal when not to enter.
 This project is a better version of that prototype.
 It has cool animations on the five-row RGB display in the front of the device.
 The brain of MatterDoor is the nRF7002DK, Nordic Semiconductor's latest Matter-capable development kit.
 MatterDoor can be commissioned to  and controlled via a custom Matter fabric using the Android app in this repository, or any existing Matter-compatible ecosystem.
 Say goodbye to interrupted meeting and lectures.

-This project is an entry to the [Make it Matter!](https://www.hackster.io/contests/makeitmatter) contest.
+This project is also an entry to the [Make it Matter!](https://www.hackster.io/contests/makeitmatter) contest.

 ## Matter and SDK